Payment in Kind (PIK) Definition

 PIK in Leveraged Buyout

-In leveraged buy-outs, a PIK loan is used if the purchase price of the target is more than the leverage levels up to which lenders agree to provide a senior loan, a second lien loan, or a mezzanine loan, or if there is limited cash flow available to make payments of a loan (i. e. due to dividend or any merger-related restrictions).
+In leveraged buy-outs, a PIK loan is used if the purchase price of the target is more than the leverage levels up to which lenders agree to provide a senior loan, a second lien loan, or a mezzanine loan, or if there is the limited cash flow available to make payments of a loan (i. e. due to dividend or any merger-related restrictions).
 It is not provided to the target itself.
-Usually, it is the acquisition vehicle, another company or a special purpose entity (SPE) that receives the loan.
+Usually, it is the acquisition vehicle, another company, or a special purpose entity (SPESPEA special-purpose entity is created to fulfill particular objectives, including devising measures to appropriate financial and legal risk profiles.
+It has a predefined purpose and a limited scope in terms of activity and is sometimes used as a short term solution to a current or potential problem.) that receives the loan.

 As a practice, PIK loans in leveraged buy-outs carry a considerably higher interest and fee burden than the senior loans, second lien loans, or mezzanine loans of the same transaction.
 With yields higher than 20% per annum, the acquirer has to do a prudent assessment that the cost of taking a PIK loan should not exceed his internal rate of return of equity investment.